duy77/version-control-group/README.md

 #Khris
 I committed a file that asks a user for their name and their favorite fruit out of 3
-# version control Group 13 on Canvas : Duy nguyen and Khristian Tomko
+# version control Group 13 on Canvas : Duy nguyen, Khristian Tomko, and Nickie Fornaser

 #Nickie Fornaser